-It may seem overwhelming when you first decide to take on planning an Edcamp, but there are several key pieces of information, that - if you invest an initial amount of research in the beginning - can pave a smoother process to success.
+It may seem overwhelming when you first decide to take on planning an Edcamp.
+But there are several key pieces of information, that - if you invest an initial amount of research in the beginning - can pave a smoother process to success.

-For those new to Edcamp: Check out Edcamp: Professional Development for Teachers by Teachers to feel the essence of Edcamp.
+For those new to Edcamp's unconference spirit, check out our videos to feel the essence of Edcamp: